Rinnegatamante/OpenFMV/README.md

 - Launch AssetStudioGUI and click on `File -> Load File`.
 - Open the file `LateShift_Data/StreamingAssets/AssetBundles/audio` with it.
 - Click on `Export -> All assets` and select an empty folder where to extract the assets.
-- Place `scripts/audio_process.bat` in the same folder where you extracted the assets and run it.
+- Place `audio_process.exe` and `msys-2.0.dll` in the same folder where you extracted the assets and run it.
 - Copy the resulting `oggs` folder in `ux0:data/Late Shift`.

 ## Credits
 - hatoving: Helping with setting up tools and giving an hand with initial Late Shift rewrite.
+- CatoTheYounfer: Testing Late Shift rewrite.